Is a home battery worth it in Perth in 2026? The honest numbers

 Battery storage is the most frequently asked-about addition to a Perth solar system.
 The question is almost always the same: "Is it worth it?"

-What a battery actually does in Perth
+What does a home battery actually do in Perth?

 A home battery stores surplus solar generation during the day and releases it in the evening.
 This replaces grid import at the evening import rate.